- 1 Introduction and plea

 Depending on your operating preferences you may want to redefine

-[Alt][Q] activates "intelligent quick QSL" which is a very nice function for
+[Alt][Q]activates "intelligent quick QSL" which is a great convenience for

 at the end of each QSO but still regularly send the full callsign.